What Is a Pyrrhic Victory? 10 Real-World Examples

 Casualties & Losses: 38,000–45,000 (Including Over 15,000 Killed)

-The Battle of Borodino was the bloodiest single-day engagement of the Napoleonic Wars and a grim prelude to the French occupation of Moscow.
-Although Napoleon technically won by forcing the Russians to retreat, the battle cost was staggering.
-French forces suffered tens of thousands of casualties in exchange for a hollow victory over a retreating enemy.
-The Russian army, though battered, remained intact and avoided annihilation.
+The Battle of Borodino was the bloodiest single-day action of the Napoleonic Wars, and a brutal prelude to the French occupation of Moscow.
+While the French victory was technically a French victory, the cost to the invaders was immense.
+Napoleon’s forces were incurring tens of thousands of casualties to defeat a reeling enemy.
+The Russian army was battered, but not destroyed.

-Borodino has since come to symbolize the dangers of winning a battle while losing the war.
-Napoleon’s Pyrrhic victory sapped his strength at a critical juncture.
-As historian Adam Zamoyski wrote, “Borodino broke the spell of French invincibility.”
-The path to Moscow ended in disaster, with only a fraction of the original army returning to France.
+In the years since, Borodino has come to be seen as a classic example of winning a battle while losing the war.
+Napoleon’s Pyrrhic victory drained his forces at a critical point in the conflict.
+As the historian Adam Zamoyski has put it, “Borodino broke the spell of French invincibility.”
+The road to Moscow ended in catastrophe, with just a fraction of the army ever returning to France.

 The Battle of Malplaquet – Louis Laguerre, Public domain, via Wikimedia Commons